 Straight after the war, going straight up to the local hospital, where I entertained the recovering wounded soldiers, whether they liked it or not, they got my repertoire – all my little dances that had been inspired by movies I’d seen, Carmen Miranda and Marlene Deitrich, and I would sing “Lili Marlene”, I was always an entertainer.

 When I reached the age of 10, my Mother thought well, you know, I’ve had enough of this, you know the dancing and theater had become such an incredible passion, I mean I couldn’t think about anything else.
 This passion fueled by trips to the theater and my Mother taking me to the Christmas pantomimes, where I was totally infatuated with the magic of the theater and its transformations and the theater is a way of life, a very different world form life in South Shields, and I wanted to be in that world.

 I always knew what I wanted, you see, really from birth.
-However, come the age of 10, my Mother thought well he needs is education and I was sent to a boarding school near Reading, the Royal Merchant Navy School, where my mother had hopes for me following in my father’s footsteps and going to sea.
+However, come the age of ten, my Mother thought well he needs is education and I was sent to a boarding school near Reading, the Royal Merchant Navy School, where my mother had hopes for me following in my father’s footsteps and going to sea.
 But, of course, I didn’t.

 The young Kemp makes his appearance during Lindsay Kemp’s speech.
 The young Kemp is dressed in toilet paper, wrapped around his body.

-At school I survived, it was a very tough school, I survived the bullying and the bullies’ blows by entertaining.
+At school I survived.
+It was a very tough school.
+I survived the bullying and the bullies’ blows by entertaining.
 You know, with my singing and my dancing, and so on, and putting on little plays.